quantiota/AI-Agent-Lab/docs/tasks/internship/3-archtecture-overview.md

 - Design clear and informative Grafana dashboards for real-time monitoring of the AI Agent's performance and outputs.
 - Utilize code-server for dynamic code execution and potential automated updates to the AI Agent itself.
 - Develop a modular architecture that allows for easy integration of additional APIs or services in the future.

+## AI Agent UI Development

+The AI Agent UI serves as the primary interface for users to interact with the AI Agent.
+When developing the UI, consider the following:

+- Design an intuitive and user-friendly interface that allows users to easily input requests and view responses from the AI Agent.
+- Implement real-time updates to display the AI Agent's processing status and any relevant outputs.
+- Ensure the UI is responsive and compatible with various devices and screen sizes.
+- Integrate with the AI Agent backend using appropriate API endpoints for seamless communication.
+- Implement error handling and user feedback mechanisms to provide a smooth user experience.

 ## API Integration Guidelines